Regulamin sklepu FACHOWIEC_PO_ANGIELSKU

 (1) the information and circumstances regarding the subject of the complaint, in particular the type and date of occurrence of the defect;

-(2) the request to bring the Product into compliance with the Sales Contract or a statement of price reduction or withdrawal from the Sales Contract; and
+(2) a request specifying the manner of bringing the Product into conformity with the Sales Agreement, or a statement on price reduction or withdrawal from the Sales Agreement; and

-(3) the contact details of the complainant – this will facilitate and speed up the consideration of the complaint by the Seller.
-The requirements specified in the preceding sentence only take the form of recommendations and do not affect the effectiveness of the complaints filed without the recommended description of the complaint.
+(3) the contact details of the complainant – this will facilitate and expedite the handling of the complaint.
+The requirements set out in the preceding sentence are only a recommendation and do not affect the validity of complaints submitted without the recommended description.

 6.5.
 In the event of a change in the contact details provided by the complainant during the complaint consideration, they are obliged to notify the Seller about it.